department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 display_title: VA Decision Reviews and Appeals
 decision_reviews_banner: true
 relatedlinks:
-  - heading: Rare situations that may be true for you
+  - heading: Rare situations that may apply to you
     links:
     - url: "/decision-reviews/multiple-party-claims/"
       title: Multiple Party or Contested Claims